Photo, right, by Catherine Haug

 This menu includes the following categories:

-- Foods for Cats and Dogs
+- Foods for Pets

-- Commercial cat foods
+- Commercial canned cat foods

-- Homemade Foods for Dogs
+- Raw and Homemade Foods for Dogs (not yet)

 - Homemade Remedies, Treatments for Cats, Dogs